seanjensengrey/hadoopy/doc/index.rst

     :param reducer: Function or class instance following the above spec
     :param combiner: Function or class instance following the above spec
-    :param doc: If specified, on error print this and call sys.exit(1) :rtype True on error, else False (may not return if doc is set and there is an error)
+    :param doc: If specified, on error print this and call sys.exit(1)
+    :rtype: True on error, else False (may not return if doc is set and there is an error)

 ..  autofunction:: hadoopy.status